model-driven-devops/mdd/exercises/initial-setup.md

 ```
 ansible-galaxy collection install -r requirements.yml
 ```
-> Note: If you want to develop a collection, you need to set `COLLECTIONS_PATHS` to tell Ansible to look locally for collections, comment out the collection in requirements.yml, and clone the collection repo directly, e.g.
+> Note: If you want to develop a collection, you need to set `ANSIBLE_COLLECTIONS_PATH` (or set in ansible.cfg) before installing the requirements above to tell Ansible to look locally for collections, comment out the collection in requirements.yml, and clone the collection repo directly, e.g.
 ```
-export COLLECTIONS_PATHS=./
+export ANSIBLE_COLLECTIONS_PATH=./
 cd ansible_colletions
 mkdir ciscops
 cd ciscops